AndrewVos/navver/README.md

 ## Usage

-Press `f` to launch the navigator.
-All links on the page will be highlighted and you can search either by the label (a two character code) or the link text.

-Pressing `Enter` will open either focus inputs or click on links, depending on the context.

-`Shift+Enter` will open in a new window.
+### Focusing links and inputs

+Press `f` and then type in the label of the input or link you want to interact with.

+You can then press `Enter` or `Ctrl-Enter` to open links either in the current window or in a new tab, respectively.
+These are the default key bindings that Chrome uses and may be different on OSX.

+### Scrolling

-Use `k` and `j` to scroll up and down.
+- Use `k` and `j` to scroll up and down.
-Use `h` and `l` to scroll left and right.
+- Use `h` and `l` to scroll left and right.

-Use `gg` to scroll to the top of the page, and `G` to scroll to the bottom.
+- Use `gg` to scroll to the top of the page, and `G` to scroll to the bottom.

+### Navigating back and forth

+- Use `gb` to go back
+- Use `gf` to go forward